US Demands Trade Deals or Threatens Tariffs by August 1 | 📰 LatestLY

-Trump says letters will be sent out on Monday, alerting countries that higher duties are imminent unless agreements are reached.
+Trump said letters will be sent out on Monday, alerting countries that higher duties are imminent unless agreements are reached.

 In April, Trump announced a 90-day pause, until July 9, on tariffs ranging from 10% to 50% on dozens of countries, including most major trading partners.